MarkLannen/work-120/HW-7/readme.md

 3. set variable for stroke weight and then randomized it using the mapping function.
 The closer one clicks the mouse on the right side of the canvas, the larger the strok will be.
 4. Created an if else statement to increment and decrement the size of the ball based on it's position along the x axis.
 5. Wrote a constrain function that constrains the dimension of the ball between 5 and 50 pixels.
 6. Changed ball.x assignment on line 38 and 39.
-Miltiplied ball.scale_x by 1.5
+Multiplied ball.scale_x by 1.2

-1.
 -->